catalyst-cloud/catalystcloud-docs/source/alarm-service/alarm-service.rst

 If your loadbalancer's operating_status is not ONLINE then you may have to wait for the cloud init scripts to finish.
-Once the loadbalancers are healthy you are able to create the AODH alarm.
+Once the loadbalancers are healthy you are able to create the alarm.

 .. code-block:: bash